barcharcraz/worts/doc/cmdline.md

 task may be "all" which will run everything needed to install the package

-The multi package mode is more complex, since multiple packages can be in the "database" and must be searched
+The multi package mode is more complex, since multiple packages can be in the "database" and must be searched.
+You can specify a package using a package spec.
+If it returns one version then we'll install that one, otherwise we'll print a list of possible matches.